dhindsad/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-The purpose of this project is to analysize the global weather and book an itineary accordingly.
+The purpose of this project is to analyze the global weather and book an itinerary accordingly.